Challenges of Equitable Vaccine Distribution in the COVID-19 Pandemic: Health Outcome Challenges

 \subsection{Need for Technology Solutions}

-The rapid pace of COVID-19 vaccine development has been a boon in the fight against disease spread while engendering caution and concern in those worried about the safety and efficacy of rapidly developed products.
-A uniform system for both top-down and participatory monitoring of health outcomes for vaccinated individuals can help address these concerns.
-Such a system must prioritize individual privacy while also gathering enough information to analyze the effects of a COVID-19 vaccine across multiple demographic groups.
+The rapid pace of COVID-19 vaccine development has been a boon for the fight against disease spread while engendering caution and concern in those worried about the safety and efficacy of a quickly developed product.
+A uniform system for both top-down and participatory monitoring of health outcomes for vaccinated individuals can overwhelmingly address these concerns.
+Such a system must prioritize individual privacy while also retaining enough information to disentangle the effects of a COVID-19 vaccine across multiple demographic groups.